DIY Bags and Accessories with Crystals

 Pass the right cord through the 2nd green bead.

-Tighten the string to...
+Tighten the string ...
 Pass the right string through the next green bead.

 Thread 2 green beads on the left string.